tc39/proposal-smart-pipelines/readme.md

 principle][].
 Several common types of expressions cannot be equivalently used within inner functions, particularly `await` and `yield`.
-In these frequent cases, attempting to replacing code with “equivalent” IIFEs may cause different behavior, may cause different performance behavior (see example in [Goal 2][TODO]), or may require dramatic rearrangement of logic to conserve the old code’s behavior.
+In these frequent cases, attempting to replacing code with “equivalent” IIFEs may cause different behavior, may cause different performance behavior (see example in [zero runtime cost][]), or may require dramatic rearrangement of logic to conserve the old code’s behavior.

 It would be possible to add ad-hoc handling, for selected other expression types, to the operator’s grammar.
 This would expand its benefits to that type.
-However, this conflicts with [Goal 5][TODO] (adding cyclomatic complexity to the parsing process, proportional to the number of ad-hoc handled cases).
+However, this conflicts with the goal of [cyclomatic simplicity][], by adding complexity to the parsing process, proportional to the number of ad-hoc handled cases.
 It also does not fulfill this goal well either: excluding, perhaps arbitrarily, whatever classes its grammar’s branches do not handle.

 Such new [incidental complexity][] makes code less readable and distracts the developer from the program’s [essential logic][essential complexity].
-A pipeline operator that improves readability should be versatile (this goal) but conceptually and cyclomatically simple ([Goal 5][TODO]).
+A pipeline operator that improves readability should be versatile (this goal) but [conceptually and cyclomatically simple][cyclomatic simplicity].
 Such an operator should be able to handle **all** expressions, in a **single** manner **uniformly** **universally** applicable to **all** expressions.
 It is the hope of this proposal’s authors that its [smart body syntax][] fulfills both criteria.

-## “Don’t shoot me in the foot.”
-The syntax should not be a footgun: it should not easy for a developer to accidentally shoot themselves in the foot with it.

-### Simple scoping
-It should not be easy to accidentally shadow a reference from an outer lexical scope.
-When the developer does so, any use of that reference could result in subtle, pernicious bugs.

-The rules for when the topic is bound should be simple and consistent.
-It should be clear and obvious when a topic is bound and in what scope it exists.
-And forgetting these rules should result in early, compile-time errors, not subtle runtime bugs.

-The rules of topic scoping is simple: **Topic references are bound in the bodies of pipelines, and they cannot be used within any block other than arrow functions.** See the section on [inner blocks][].

-### Static analyzability
-[Early errors][] help the editing JavaScript developer avoid common [footguns][] at compile time, such as preventing them from accidentally omitting a topic reference where they meant to put one.
-For instance, if `x |> 3` were not an error, then it would be a useless operation and almost certainly not what the developer intended.
-Situations like these should be statically detectable and cause compile-time [early errors][].

-The same preference for strict early errors is used by the class decorators
-proposal: see [tc39/proposal-decorators#30][], [tc39/proposal-decorators#42][],
-and [tc39/proposal-decorators#60][].
-Early errors also assist with [forward compatibility][], as changing a behavior from “throws” to “does something” is generally web compatible, though the reverse is not true.

-### ASI safety
+### Cyclomatic simplicity
-[TODO]
+Each edge case of the grammar increases the [cyclomatic complexity][] of parsing the new syntax, increasing cognitive burden on both machine compiler and human reader in writing and reading code without error.
+If edge cases and branching are minimized, then the resulting syntax will be uniform and consistent.
+The reduced complexity would hopefully reduce the probability that the developer will misunderstand the code they read or write.

+Similarly, reducing edge cases reduces the amount of trivia that a developer must learn and remember in order to use the syntax.
+The more uniform and simple the syntax’s rules, the more the developer may focus on the actual meaning of their code.

+[TODO: Tradeoff between versatility and simplicity]

 ## “Make my code easier to read.”
 The new syntax should increase the human readability and writability of much